HamSCI/wwv-h-wg/docs/index.md

 permalink:
 ---

-Welcome to our documentation site for *[working group name]*!
+Welcome to the HamSCI WWV/H Scientific Modulation Working Group!
 Browse the pages linked in the header for information about the project, how to build your own, and how to access data.

-If you find an error or have a problem with any part of the project, please let us know by [**opening a new issue**](../issues/new).
-This leaves a public record of outstanding issues and solutions that can help others.
+If you have any questions, please let us know by [**opening a new issue**](../issues/new) in our Github repository.
+This leaves a public record of ideas that can help others.

 ---